woraser/coredns/plugin/traffic/README.md

 ## Bugs

+This plugin does not work well with DNSSEC.

+## TODO

 Queries for, or replies with CNAMEs and DNAME need some more thought.
 And should SRV replies be touched by *traffic* at all?
+Add source address information (geographical load balancing) to the assignment.
+This can be handled be having each IP:port pair specificy an optional source range there this record should be used.
+For IPv4 this must a /24 for IPv6 a /64.